dasher-project/dasher-web/documents/Terminology.md

     -   In relation to another box with the same parent, a zoom box can be referred to as a **Sibling Box**.

+        The rectangle of a zoom box never overlaps with any of the rectangles of any sibling box.

     -   Every zoom box has a numeric **Level**.
 The root box has level zero.
         Every other zoom box has a level of one more than the level of its